 You can also fly into León-Bajío International Airport (BJX) in Guanajuato and drive 1 1/2 hours from there.

-Alternatively, you can either take a bus from Mexico City- Primera Plus runs this route, it should take about 4 hours.
+Alternatively, you can take a bus from Mexico City- Primera Plus runs this route, it should take about 4 hours.

 Where Should I Stay in San Miguel de Allende?